Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 If you know you have an adventure cat who likes to run around and touch everything in your house, consider getting rid of your Ficus and investing in tree species that are non-toxic to them.

-Juniper for example can make for good species (just be aware that your cat might choke on some of the small, needle-like leaves/tips)
+Juniper, for example, can make for good species (just be aware that your cat might choke on some of the small, needle-like leaves/tips)

 Keep your Ficus in a cage